 An even more astonishing effect was published in 2007.
 A Brazilian research team found a way to make golf-ball sized discharges that seem to roll along the floor for as long as 8 s.
 Their method was beautifully simple: with the help of a 25 V power supply, they passed a current of 140 A through an arc at the surface of a silicon wafer.
 They discovered that small silicon particles detach and move away, while being surrounded by a luminous glow.
 These luminous clouds can wander around the table and floor of the laboratory, until they extinguish.

 It seems that these phenomena could explain a number of ball lightning observations.
-But it is equally possible that other effects will still be discovered.
+But it is equally possible that additional effects will be discovered in the future.